Ischigualastia: Paleoecology

 It was a large quadrupedal herbivore, most common at the base of the Ischigualasto Formation.

 It was a common member of the local fauna, although not as abundant as the medium-sized herbivores Hyperodapedon and Exaeretodon.
+It was one of the two dicynodont that lived in the Ischigualasto Formation (the other being Jachaleria).
 The only danger to such a huge animal was the almost equally large carnivorous pseudosuchian Saurosuchus and perhaps the predatory dinosaur Herrerasaurus, which shared the same environment.
-It is likely that pressure from this predator pushed Ischigualastia into extinction, for it becomes less common and finally disappears in the higher levels of the Ischigualasto Formation.
-A somewhat relative, Placerias, survived in Laurasia.
+Along with its relative Placerias, it was the second largest dicynodont after the gigantic Lisowicia.